lyohaplotinka/rattus-orm/packages/docs/docs/intro.md

 Rattus ORM is a versatile JavaScript/TypeScript package that offers an Object-Relational Mapping (ORM) like experience for JS/TS applications.
 It is developed based on the source code of "vuex-orm-next", ensuring compatibility with its API while broadening its applicability beyond specific state managers.

 :::warning
-Rattus ORM is currently in its early stages of development.
+Rattus ORM is currently in its 0.1.* stages.
 We welcome feedback and contributions to help improve and evolve the package.
 :::

 ### Features